chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 {% endhighlight %}

-You should now have the view hierarchy for the first view store in a dictionary.
-We can now check to see whether a tag has a view value attached to it.
-Lets create a method that takes in a view and lookups up the views tag in the dictionary to see if there is a corresponding view.
-If the view exists, we can return it.
+The dictionary will should have a the view hierarchy stored in key value pairing with each view tag serving as the key for the view.
+We can now check the superviews of our second view using the tags of its superviews to lookup the view in the dictionary.
+Lets create a method that takes in a view uses the tag of that view as a key to check if there is a corresponding view in the dictionary.
+If the view exists, we return it.

 {% highlight swift linenos %}